Shanmukh025/Movie-Recommend/README.md

-# Movie Recommendation System using Machine Learning.
+# Movie Recommendation Algorithm using Machine Learning.

 This project is a movie recommendation system using Non negative regularized matrix factorization without using any Machine Learning libraries on movie lens dataset.